 All manuscripts are reviewed initially by the Editors.
 Those papers that meet the editorial standards of the journal and fit within its aims and scope will be submitted for peer review through a double-blind reviewing process.

-(i) title page with full title and subtitle (if any).
-For the purposes of blind refereeing, full name of each author with current affiliation and full address/phone/fax/email details plus short biographical note (50-100 words) should be supplied.
+· Title page with full title and subtitle (if any).
+Provide the names, affiliation and full contact details for each author, plus a short biographical note (50–100 words).
 Make sure that the manuscript is fully anonymized throughout the text.

-(iv) main text and word count - suggested target is about 5000-8000 words for articles including abstract and references, and 1000 words for book reviews.
-Text to be clearly organized, with only two levels of headings, with no letters or numbers, and quotations exceeding 40 words displayed, indented, in the text
+· Main text and word count – suggested target is 5000–8000 words for articles including abstract and references, and 1000 words for book reviews.
+Text should be clearly organized, with only two levels of headings (no letters or numbers in the headings), and quotations exceeding 40 words intended.

-(v) end notes should be kept to a minimum and should be signaled by superscript numbers in the main text and listed at the end of the text before the references
+· End notes should be kept to a minimum and should be signaled by superscript numbers in the main text and listed at the end of the text, before the references.

-(vi) references in both the text and end notes should follow Harvard style whereby references should be cited in the text as (author, date: page) and an alphabetical references section follows the text.
+· References in both the text and end notes should follow Harvard style whereby references in the text should be cited as (Author, Year: page) and an alphabetical references section follows the text.
 Examples below:

 Surname, Xxxxx and Surname, Yyyyy (year) Title with Initial Caps: Subtitle with Initial Caps.
 Place: Publisher.